VuklMi/Term-Project-SP2017/README.md

 # Term-Project-SP2017
-This program finds all the VALID email addresses in a text file.
+This program finds and extracts all the VALID email addresses from an unformated text file.